popphp/docs/user_guide/kettle.rst

 Kettle
 =======

-As of version 4.0, the Pop PHP Framework incorporates a CLI-based help script called ``kettle``.
+As of version 4.0, the Pop PHP Framework incorporates a CLI-based helper script called ``kettle``.
 It allows a user to quickly build the scaffolding for an application and manage database functions from the command line.